Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 enforcing range indexes for any string or number, and spatial indexes for any GeoJSON object of type Point.
 This allows you to get high query performance without having to think about indexing and index management upfront.

-For the topic and createdDatetime/ts a composite index should be investigated to se if that performs better.
+For the topic and eventTime a composite index should be investigated to se if that performs better.

 [See Cosmod DB indexing for details](https://docs.microsoft.com/en-us/azure/cosmos-db/index-overview).